Drones are becoming ever more popular and with it comes new opportunities. Want to make money with a drone? Now is certainly the time!

 With the increase in demand for piloting instructions, becoming a drone instructor is an excellent path to take to make money with a drone if you have the necessary skills, certifications and reputation.

-If you go the independent route, you can either choose to instruct your clients in a one on one basis or setup an online course or start a blog of your own.
+If you go the independent route, you can either choose to instruct your clients on a one-on-one basis or set up an online course or start a blog of your own.
 Online course platforms like Udemy are a great way to market your course materials.

 This is not a “drone” job in that it may not involve flying the craft as much as some other jobs, but you may have to fly the craft, especially if you work for the QA department!